AlokRoyChatterjee/Multi-Tier-Health-Planner-Website/README.md

 # This Health Planner Website is live on https://healthplanner12.000webhostapp.com/
 ## This Health Planner Website App is a multi tier web application that helps people stay healthy
+## Front End was developed using HTML, CSS, JavaScript
+## Back End was developed using MySQL and PHP for user accounts, exercises, and common foods databases interactions
 ## Features:
 ## Users can login and register their user accounts
 ## Users can input dietary preferences (calories, carbs, proteins...) and get personalized meal recommendations